nHurD/Resume/resume.md

 Installed an external certificate authority (ECA) certificate on a government portal that is hosted by Sabre Systems' Lexington Park office.

 Responsible for maintaining Sabre's centralized subversion server.

+Lead development efforts to revamp custom applications to utilize ExtJS Direct, ASP .NET MVC, and Castle ActiveRecord (NHibernate).
+Also started segregation of custom applications to dedicated application server to make deployment and maintenance easier.

 #### Software Engineer, Commericial Division
 ##### 2002 - 2006